 Peter Jones explains why an academic essay cannot be built on your thoughts and convictions.

-When it comes to academic writing, there is no doubt in the fact that this is not a task for everyone.
-It is a complicated process that requires a lot of unique skills and an in-depth knowledge of the topic.
+When it comes to academic writing, there is no doubt that this is not a task for everyone.
+It is a complicated process that requires a lot of unique skills and in-depth knowledge of the topic.
 However, one of the most controversial things in regards to conducting academic research is that sometimes it is not the person but the very subject that is complicated to study.
 Indeed, there is, in general, five cohorts of theme that even the most experienced writer would find hard to dwell on.
-Sound interesting, right?
+That sounds interesting, right?

 No Empirical and Statistical Evidence Present

 What is the very first requirement in all the instructions for academic papers?
 That is right!
 Support your argument.
-When dealing with academic writing, and the individual must be ready that his or her view will be disputed and rebutted.
+When dealing with academic writing, the individual must be ready that his or her view will be disputed and rebutted.
 Therefore, the counterargument, which is an integral part of any paper written for college or university, must be based on the results of empirical or statistical evidence.
 Therefore, the topics that have no primary empirical or statistical research conducted be easily refuted by your academic opponents.
 On the contrary, when writing, for example, an informative essay on slavery, the researcher is supplied with all the information that he or she needs to research a particular aspect of slavery and its impact on modern society.
 Remember, an academic essay cannot be built on your thoughts and convictions.

 Writer's Conflict of Interests